School admission appeals

 - If your preferred school is a Voluntary Aided or an Academy, information on how to appeal is available from the school direct

 Once you have received the link to the online appeal form, you should complete it by setting out the reasons for your appeal, including any supporting documents.
 Additional supporting documents may be submitted at a later date, providing they are received at least 6 working days before the date of your Appeal Hearing.

 Acceptance of a place at a school does not affect your right to appeal for a place at another school.
 However, if you decide to appeal for any of your preferences, it is wise to secure a place for your child at an alternative school in case your appeal is unsuccessful.

-The timetable for School Place Appeals is contained in the following table.
-Details in the table should be read in conjunction with the supporting notes below it.
+The timetable for school place appeals is shown below.
+The details should be read in conjunction with the supporting notes below.

-Your appeal will be arranged by the Appeal Clerks within Law and Democratic Services who work independently of the Admissions Team.
+Your appeal will be arranged by the appeal clerks within legal services, who work independently of the admissions team.

 Secondary school appeals

 On-time applications, received by midnight on 31 October 2022.